 ECDIS displays all chart data at the same scale.
 In order to avoid leaving part of the display blank, the display may be rendered using data from multiple datasets.
 These datasets may contain DataCoverages with varying maximumDisplayScales.

-The pattern AP(OVERSC01) must be used to indicate DataCoverage areas displayed {, X2 or more larger than} the maximumDisplayScale; provided that the area was displayed automatically by the ECDIS in order to avoid leaving that portion of the display blank.
+The area fill OVERSC01 must be used to indicate DataCoverage areas displayed {, X2 or more larger than} the maximumDisplayScale; provided that the area was displayed automatically by the ECDIS in order to avoid leaving that portion of the display blank.

 NOTE: This symbol applies only to the automatic overscaling performed by the ECDIS in matching ENCs at different maximumDisplayScales.
 It should not be applied to an overscale display deliberately requested by the mariner, which should trigger the overscale indication required by IMO Performance Standard section 6.1.1.